TalariaSoftware/ncmanager-help/committees/during-meetings.md

 Now it's time
 to do the real work.
 It's time to
-get together, discuss, and take actions on the important issues.
+get together, discuss, and take action on the important issues.
 It's time
 to have a committee meeting.

-During your committee meeting
-you need someone
-to [preside over the meeting](preside) and you need someone
+During your committee meeting, you need someone to [preside over the meeting](preside) and you need someone